bluerobotics/SolarSurferMessage/README.md

 enum | 8 | the entire value is used in a lookup map bitmap | 8 | each bit is an isolated value

-## Formats
+## Message Formats

 Message formats are stored in the [src/formats.json](formats.json) file.
 Formats are defined by a defined by a unsigned integer and contain `name` and `payload` fields.
 The payload field contains the definition for an array of variables that makes up the comm format.
 Each variable definition is an object and must have a `name` and `type` defined.
 Variables of type `enum` and `bitmap` also must have a `map` defined.
-Maps for `enum`s can have up to 256 values and maps for `bitmap`s can have up to 8 values.
+Maps for `enums` can have up to 256 values and maps for `bitmaps` can have up to 8 values.

 To reduce duplicate variable definitions across formats, variable definitions can be defined in the upper level `shared` object.
 These definitions can be reference by defining subsequent variable definitions to the shared object key (a string) instead of an object.